shtirlitsDva/Civil-3D-ProfileToolBox/README.md

 To get it to work, download the compiled .dll [here](https://github.com/shtirlitsDva/ProfileToolBox/releases) or compile it your self in VisualStudio and use 'netload' in acad to load the tool.
 Then call command: 'mypfp' to start the profile creation process.

+Remember to ublock the .dll in right-click properties window before the netload!
+If you unblock the .dll after netload you have to restart C3D.

 Compiled and tested with Civil 3D 2019 version.
 For other version you will have to compile .dll yourself.